paulwizviz/learn-blockchain/README.md

 # Overvew

-Welcome to my collection of educational references and references to working examples about all things related to blockchain.
+Welcome to my collection of educational references about all things related to blockchain.

 ## Topics